 The resolution and range of analogue telemetry parameters shall be such that monitoring can be performed in all nominal and anticipated contingency situations.

-Vital space segment health functions shall be monitored with redundant telemetry parameters (e.g. primary bus current and voltage, and propellant tank pressure).
+The state of all mission critical functions shall be observable by at least 2 independently obtained measurements.

-Telemetry shall be provided to enable detection and diagnosis of any failure identified during the failure analysis phase (e.g. as defined in the FMECA) at least down to function or equipment level.
+Engineering telemetry shall be provided to enable detection and diagnosis of any failure identified during the failure analysis phase (e.g. as defined in the FMECA) at least down to function or equipment level.

 Where telemetry measurements are processed onboard, the capability shall be provided to downlink the raw data to the ground segment, on request.